IHO-Nippon Foundation GEOMAC Project

 What for?

-The purpose of the GEOMAC Project is to provide appropriate education and training in Nautical Cartography for technical personnel in developing countries, to develop and enhance skills and knowledge in navigational chart production (paper and ENC).
+The purpose of the GEOMAC Project is to provide appropriate education and training in Nautical Cartography for technical personnel in developing countries, to develop and enhance skills and knowledge in navigational chart production (paper chart and ENC).

 In addition, due to the rapid change of technology in Hydrography and Nautical Cartography, necessary competences, skills and knowledge for practitioners has been consistently upgraded and the curriculum, therefore, includes a cutting-edge module for marine big-data management with the utilization of the Artificial Intelligence serving Marine Spatial Data Infrastructures (MSDI) as the realm of Nautical Cartographers.